 DUI Lawyer Tampa

-If you or someone you know has been arrested for Driving Under the influence, it’s important to speak with a Tampa DUI Lawyer right away.
+If you or someone you know has been arrested for Driving Under the Influence, it’s important to speak with a Tampa DUI Lawyer right away.
 First, know this: you are not alone.
 It’s estimated that around 43,900 people were arrested for DUI in 2017.
-According to a Fox 13 News report, Hillsborough County leads the state in injuries and fatalities as the result of driving under the influence.
-And all this, at a time when the total number of DUI arrests across the entire state, has seen a downward trend over the past few years.
-The crime of DUI affects people from all walks of life, from all backgrounds, and from all income levels.
+While the total number of DUI arrests across the entire state has seen a downward trend over the past few years, Hillsborough County still leads the state in injuries and fatalities as the result of driving under the influence, according to a Fox 13 News report.
+The crime of D.U.I. affects people from all walks of life, from all backgrounds, and from all income levels.

-The Florida legislature (in section 316.656 Florida Statues) has specifically made it illegal to receive a withhold of adjudication for the charge of DUI.
+The Florida legislature (in Florida Statues section 316.656) has specifically made it illegal to receive a withhold of adjudication for the charge of DUI.
 Apparently, they singled out the crime of DUI for just this purpose.
-For those that aren’t legal experts, this means (in a nutshell) that your DUI case will stay on your record for life, unless you can get it dropped, dismissed, or reduced, and you are otherwise eligible to seal or expunge your record.
-For more details, see the Expungement in Florida section.
+For those that aren’t legal experts, this means (in a nutshell) that your D.U.I. case will stay on your record for life, unless you can get it dropped, dismissed, or reduced, and you are otherwise eligible to seal or expunge your record.
+For more details, see our Expungement & Sealing page.
 Now, more than ever, it is important to retain an experienced Tampa DUI lawyer.